Carl Marci

 Carl D. Marci (born April 26, 1969) is a physician, scientist, entrepreneur and author of the book, Rewired: Protecting Your Brain in the Digital Age.
-He is currently Chief Clinical Officer and Managing Director at OM1, a venture-backed health data company using artificial intelligence to improve patient outcomes.
-He is also a senior advisor to early stage health tech start-ups and a part-time psychiatrist within the Department of Psychiatry at Massachusetts General Hospital, and Assistant Professor of Psychiatry at Harvard Medical School.
+He is currently fractional Chief Medical Officer at a number of venture-backed health technology companies using artificial intelligence to improve patient outcomes.
+He is also a part-time psychiatrist within the Department of Psychiatry at Massachusetts General Hospital, and Assistant Professor of Psychiatry at Harvard Medical School.

 Biography and academic career

 Marci received his B.A. in psychology at Columbia University, M.A. in psychology and philosophy at St Catherine's College, Oxford as a Rhodes Scholar, and then completed his M.D. at Harvard Medical School.
 He had further training in biometrics and the neuroscience of emotion through two National Institute of Health fellowships.

 His early work focused on physiologic concordance or synchrony between patients and doctors as an indicator of empathy.
 One study, published in the Journal of Nervous and Mental Disease found a relationship between high levels of physiologic concordance and empathy in a clinical population.

 Later in his career, he was inspired by the birth of his three children and the relationship between growing use of mobile media, information and communications devices and rising rates of mental illness among young people.
 This led him to write and publish his first book, Rewired: Protecting Your Brain in the Digital Age (Harvard University Press, 2022).